metablaster/WindowsFirewallRuleset/docs/NetworkTroubleshooting.md

 ## Reset network

+**NOTE:** If you're using Hyper-V it's recommended to uninstall Hyper-V prior to network reset which will remove virtual adapters.\
+Your existing virtual machines won't be removed, just install Hyper-V back after network reset.

-Type the following commands into the console to reset network
+To reset network manually type the following commands into console:

 ```powershell
 ipconfig /flushdns